Basharath/FormEasy/README.md

-# FormEasy
+# <center> FormEasy</center>

-FormEasy is a free and open source apps script library that lets you receive forms from your static sites with ease.
+FormEasy is a free and open source apps script library that lets you receive forms from your static sites very easily.

-Script ID: `1Q5-rRsocVEjTjgDHvkhWrqO2nURPh4JtQ4yZTbroWnF-iSO8z-CAhgdJ`
+Script ID: `1CAyzGbXdwMlko81SbJAjRp7ewxhyGKhDipDK4v8ZvlpYqrMAAzbFNccL`

 ## Adding FormEasy library to Apps Script

 1. Open a new Google sheets file(this is where your form data gets stored)
 2. From the menu bar click Extensions > Apps Script and it opens up a new apps script file
-3. In the left bar of apps script file click `+` icon beside `Libraries`
+3. In the left bar of apps script file click `+` button beside `Libraries`
 4. Add the `Script ID` listed above and click `Look up` button and select the latest version.
 Note the identifier it is going to be used to invoke the functions in the library and finally click `Add` button.

 Now you can use `FormEasy` object inside the apps script file.